davidhenco/Scripts_Ahoy/README.md

 # Scripts_Ahoy
 Scripts and CP's to make the life of MacAdmins easier.

-You may modify these by dropping me a "Hello".
+You may copy and modify these to suit your needs by dropping me a "Hello".